 Several courses may also be taken by students not enrolled in Anglistik/ Amerikanistik or Fremdsprachen in der Erwachsenenbildung.
 These are marked separately.
 The numbers show the appropriate Semesterzahl.

-B_AA = B.A.
+B\AA = B.A.
 Anglistik/Amerikanistik

-B_EG = B.A.
+B EG = B.A.
 Europäische Geschichte

-B_EE = B.A.
+B\EE = B.A.
 Energy Efficieny and Englishes

-B_Eu = B.A.
+B\Eu = B.A.
 Europastudien

-B_Ge = B.A.
-Germanistik

-B_InEn = B.A.
+B\InEn = B.A.
 Informatik NF Englisch

-B_Ko = B.A.
-Interkulturelle Kommunikation

-B MP = B.A.
+B\MP = B.A.
 Media Production

-B_Pä = B.A.
-Pädagogik

 B PW = B.A.
 Politikwissenschaften

-B_PSych = B.A.
+B\PSych = B.A.
 Psychologie

-M_AA = Master Anglistik/Amerikanistik
+M\AA = Master Anglistik/Amerikanistik

-M_Ch = Master Chemie

-M_Ko = Master Interkulturelle Kommunikation

-M_MK = Master Medienkommunikation
+M\MK = Master Medienkommunikation

-M_GE = Master Germanistik
+M GER = Master Germanistik

 SELAen = Lehramt an Grundschulen Englisch

 Information for Erasmus Students

 Dear Erasmus Students.

 Welcome to the English department at the Chemnitz University of Technology.
 We hope you will enjoy your stay here.
 You are welcome to attend some of the regular Bachelor seminars offered at the department.
 Such courses have a sign "Erasmus" attached to their titles.
 Erasmus students who wish to improve their English language skills are welcome to attend the Integrated Language Course (ILC) or the Foundation Course (FC) after completing the placement test.
 Please note that all other language courses are, unfortunately, not open to Erasmus students.
-In order to attend either the FC or the ILC you must take our Placement Test, which is held in the week before courses start (see Test Times below).
+In order to attend either the FC or the ILC you must take our Placement Test, which is held in the week before courses start (see Test Times below ).
 The test consists of a computer-based part, which tests your writing, grammar and reading skills, and an oral part, which evaluates your speaking and pronunciation skills.
-In order to sign up for the Placement Test, please send an e-mail to the language program coordinator Helen Forbes at helen.forbes@phil.tu-chemnitz.de.
-State the following: - your first and last name - the name and city of your home university - the name of your Erasmus coordinator - the date and time you wish to take the test - an alternative test time in case the time of your choice is no longer available - an alternative test time in case the time of your choice is no longer available Below are the test dates and times in October 2015.
+In order to sign up for the Placement Test, please send an e-mail to the language program coordinator Jeff Phillips at jeff.phillips@phil.tu-chemnitz.de.
+State the following: - your first and last name - the name and city of your home university - the name of your Erasmus coordinator - the date and time you wish to take the test - an alternative test time in case the time of your choice is no longer available Below are the test dates and times in October 2016.
 The test takes place in the computer lab RH41/238.
 To be able to take the test on the computer, you must obtain your TUC login (a combination of username and password) from the Universitätsrechenzentrum several days prior to your test date and to bring the login information with you when you come to take the test.
 Times for Computer Based Test:

-Wednesday, October 7, 09:00am

-Wednesday, October 7, 14:00pm

-Friday, October 9, 09:00am

-The oral exam immediately follows the computer part so please allow time for this in your schedule.
+Wednesday, October 5, 2:00pm Thursday, October 6, 09:00am During the computer based test you will be able to sign up for the oral part of the exam.
+This will be a five minute interview on Friday 07 October between 14:00 - 16:00.
 B.A.
-Courses English and American Studies, 1st Semester

-Basismodul 1.1: English Language Training: Basics

-Jeff Phillips, B.A.
+Courses English and American Studies, 1st Semester Basismodul 1.1: English Language Training: Basics Jeff Phillips, B.A.

 Foundation Course (FC)

 (271412-101)

-B_AA_1, B_EE_1, B_Pä_1, SELAEn1, B_Ge_3, Erasmus

-Tuesday, 15:30-18:45, 2/W053
+Tuesday, 15:30-18:45, 2/W053 First meeting: 11.10.2016

-First meeting: 13.10.2015

 Please note: This course extends over TWO periods.

 Content: